vertilia/text/README.md

 correct plural forms in target languages.

-Normally your code will consist of injecting `Vertilia\Text\TextInterface` objects, creating messages and work with external PO editor program to extract messages from code, handle translations in `.po` files and update language classes.
+Normally your code will consist of injecting `Vertilia\Text\TextInterface` objects, creating messages and work with external PO editor program to extract messages from code, handle translations in `.po` files, and update language classes with `po2php` tool.

 ## `Text` reference